klaasnicolaas/python-energyzero/README.md

 import asyncio

 from datetime import date
-from energyzero import EnergyZero, VatOption
+from energyzero import EnergyZero

 async def main() -> None:
-    """Show example on fetching the energy prices from EnergyZero.""" async with EnergyZero(vat=VatOption.INCLUDE) as client:
+    """Show example on fetching the energy prices from EnergyZero.""" async with EnergyZero() as client:
         start_date = date(2022, 12, 7)
         end_date = date(2022, 12, 7)